tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/location-service.md

 Filters locations based on provided Prefix.

-In the following example, we are listing all the componenst registered using Prefix: `IRIS.filter.wheel` where `IRIS` is a Subsystem and `filter.wheel` is a component name
+In the following example, all of the components registered using the Prefix: `IRIS.filter.wheel` are listed, where `IRIS` is a Subsystem and `filter.wheel` is a component name

 Kotlin
 :   @@snip [LocationServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LocationServiceDslExample.kts) { #list-locations-by-prefix }

 ## onLocationTrackingEvent

-This DSL allows you to add a callback on every location changed event which is represented by `TrackingEvent`.
+This DSL allows you to add a callback that is called when the location of the specified connection changes, which is represented by a `TrackingEvent`.

 @extref[TrackingEvent](csw_scaladoc:csw/location/models/TrackingEvent) has following two subclasses

-1. @extref[LocationUpdated](csw_scaladoc:csw/location/models/LocationUpdated): Published when location is registered with Location Service
+1. @extref[LocationUpdated](csw_scaladoc:csw/location/models/LocationUpdated): Published when the location is registered with the Location Service

-1. @extref[LocationRemoved](csw_scaladoc:csw/location/models/LocationRemoved): Published when location is removed from Location Service
+1. @extref[LocationRemoved](csw_scaladoc:csw/location/models/LocationRemoved): Published when the location is removed from the Location Service

 Kotlin
 :   @@snip [LocationServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/LocationServiceDslExample.kts) { #on-location-tracking-event }

 @@@ note

-`sendUIEvent` used in above examples is just for demonstration purpose and is not part of DSL.
+`sendUIEvent` used in above examples is just for demonstration purposes and is not part of DSL.
-`sendUIEvent` publish `SystemEvent` with provided message.
+The `sendUIEvent` method, defined elsewhere in the script, publishes a `SystemEvent` with the provided message.

 @@@